subsquid/substrate-gateway/README.md

 # archive-gateway
 It provides graphql api over data from an [substrate-archive](https://github.com/subsquid/squid/tree/master/substrate-archive)
 # Configuration
-A gateway can be configured through environment variables (see .env.example)
+A gateway can be configured via command line arguments (see `--help` command)